indexdata/localindices/doc/manual/02-using.md

 * _Expected output_: For future use.
 <!--
     D.: Since these huge fields are only for future use, we should make them smaller--at least in this image, and probably in the UI as well.
     Also--if the "Test" button doesn't do anything, remove it?
 If it does anything, let's describe it please.
+    Jakub: I agree, if those fields serve no purpose at the moment let's hide them entirely from the UI and remove entries from the manual.
 -->

 ### Add a new Custom Step ###

 ### Add a new XML Logging Step ###
 <!--
     D.: Don't these two options need to be described?
 They're mostly similar to adding an XSL step, but also include at least one unique field.
+    Jakub: agree
 -->

 # Searching the indexed resources #